xperimex/xperimex.github.io/_posts/2021-04-04-fixed-points.md

 For its own seed value, $1-\varphi$ is valid, but I guess that's up to you if you want to equate a negative value to a positive infinite fraction.

 For those who are interested, try setting your seed value to a number in the form of $-\frac{F_n}{F_{n+1}}$ where $F_n$ represents the nth Fibonacci number.
-The golden ratio is closely tied to the Fibonacci numbers, so it may be a bit unsurprising why they may relate here.
+The Golden ratio is closely tied to the Fibonacci numbers, so it may be a bit unsurprising why they may relate here.
 If you try to iterate over any number in this form, you'll eventually hit a point where evaluating the function becomes undefined.
 Try plugging in a few and watch the strange cascading effect happen.

-The previous problem with the golden ratio can be extended to a more general case of an iterative approximation technique known as the __Newton-Raphson Method__ which can (usually) effectively hone in on roots of a polynomial quite efficiently.
+The previous problem with the Golden ratio can be extended to a more general case of an iterative approximation technique known as the __Newton-Raphson Method__ which can (usually) effectively hone in on roots of a polynomial quite efficiently.

 ## Newton-Raphson Method